Ahmadiyya in Sierra Leone: Early growth

 Two years later, in 1939, Ali transferred to Baomahun, a flourishing gold mining town, south of Bo in the Eastern Province of Sierra Leone.
 Multiple reasons have been postulated for this move.
 It has been suggested that a Syrian trader in Baomahun wrote a letter to Ali after having read Ahmadiyya literature.
 In another instance, Droman, a vice-chief, invited Ali to Baomahun.
 Nevertheless, Ali was welcomed as a renowned preacher, as his fame grew across the country.
 Soon after his arrival, he initiated his preaching efforts inviting people to accept the message of Mirza Ghulam Ahmad as the Imam Mahdi.
 During this period a prevalent belief in Sierra Leone was that the appearance of the Mahdi would be announced by the beating of great drums, as a result of which the nonbelievers will perish, which Ali interpreted as a parable.
 Soon, Baomahun developed into a full-fledged headquarters of the Ahmadiyya missionary activities in Sierra Leone, as many people joined the Community.
-In March 1940, Mufti Muhammad Sadiq arrived as Sierra Leone’s second missionary.
+In March 1940, Maulana Muhammad Siddiq Amritsari arrived as Sierra Leone’s second missionary.
 By this time, the town boasted a school and an Ahmadi Muslim mosque.
 The latter was provided for, after a discussion with its builder, Sanpha Tulla.
 The former initially had two teachers, one from Rokupr and another from Saltpond, the Ghanaian missionary headquarters.

 During the 1940s, Ali made multiple expeditions across the country.
 One notable journey was towards the east, as a consequence of which two of the most prominent people became Ahmadi Muslims.
 In Boajibu, Ali met Khalil Gamanga, a Paramount Chief of the Kenema District.
 Gamanga soon accepted Ahmadiyya and made notable contributions to the faith in the country.
 In Fala, Ali confronted with Qasim, Chief of Baama and a leading diamond magnate.
-In 1958, Qasim took Sadiq on a pilgrimage to Mecca.
+In 1958, Qasim took Amritsari on a pilgrimage to Mecca.
 By 1942, a mission was established in Magburaka, in the Tonkolili District.
 A year later, in 1943 a school was opened in the city, and a number of influential figures became Ahmadi Muslims.